zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 A jealous kamma is jealous as jealous as jealousy is jealous Will.
 This says jealousy.
 Is this jealousy of someone's first Whether he was born and completely died away, and the wisdom was called And the fire says not the jealous.
-“Giju Naivhari “Giju” tells the craving.
+"Giju Naivhari "Giju" tells the craving.
 Any lust is glued (10-4) 1 It should be used where 'it') A central lotus is a source.
 Was this gloom of someone, first of all, and was born.
 Complete demise, and wisdom was burned with fire, and fire.